RBrooksDK/MSE1/05_Combinatorics_and_Probability_Theory/05_Exercises.md

 <br>
 <summary> </summary>

-Answer: The easiest way to calculate this, is to first calculate the number of 4-character passwords, and then subtract those that do not fulfill the rule, i.e. the passwords that do either only contain letters or only numbers: $62^4-52^4-10^4=7,454,720$
+The easiest way to calculate this, is to first calculate the number of 4-character passwords, and then subtract those that do not fulfill the rule, i.e. the passwords that do either only contain letters or only numbers: $62^4-52^4-10^4=7,454,720$

 </details>
 <br>